 A 2001 XJ serving the Fairfield Rural Fire Department, an all-volunteer department formed in 1984, which protects the area surrounding the City of Fairfield, Illinois.

 French Lick Fire Deparment in Orange County, Indiana uses this 1998 XJ as Squad 12, an EMS quick-response vehicle.
 Thanks to Frank Wegloski for the 2006 photo from IndianaFireTrucks.com.

 A 1999 Cherokee is Command 1 for the McCutchanville Fire Department in Vanderburgh County, Indiana.
 Photo by C. Allen, 2007, courtesy IndianaFireTrucks.com.

 XJs seem to be popular with Indiana fire companies.
-Andrew Lang sent this photo in late 2018 and said, "I recently purchased this Cherokee from the Fruitdale, Indiana Volunteer Fire Department where it has been in service since 2003.
-Fruitdale is located near several state forest areas."
+This Cherokee was sold in late 2018 by the Fruitdale, Indiana Volunteer Fire Department where it had been in service since 2003, covering an area that includes several state forests.

 See also a rear view photo (230K JPEG).

 Another overseas photo, but this one is from the fire department at the U.S. Army barracks in Grafenwoehr, Germany, formerly U.S. Army Group Grafenwoehr and now part of USAG Bavaria.
 Note the logo on the front grille.

 Asst.
 Chief Bill Beall of the Silver City Volunteer Fire Department photographed this 1990 Jeep Cherokee, donated to SCVFD by Rick and Donna Krinard of Petaluma, CA.